clayne/FROST-Fast/README.md

 ## FAQ

+**Can I add body replacers, skin texture mods, or other cosmetic mods?**

+Yes, I recommend putting those mods under the "Player Appearance" separator in Mod Organizer 2.
+Remember to re-order your plugins list according to the mod list.

 **Why is the R88 Simple Sorter mod included?**

 This ESP is not technically required, but I have included it in case someone wants to generate their own custom item sorting list using Complex Sorter.